adiwg/mdBook/mdtranslator/install/installInRuby.md

 #mdTranslator

-## Installation

-### in Ruby
+## Installation in Ruby Environment

-With Ruby 2.1 or higher install, run the following gem command from the command line:
+With Ruby 2.3 or higher install, run the following gem command from the command line:

 ````
 $ gem install adiwg-mdtranslator